Control Functionals for Quasi-Monte Carlo Integration: Abstract

 \section{Abstract}

 Quasi-Monte Carlo (QMC) methods are being adopted in statistical applications due to the increasingly challenging nature of numerical integrals that are now routinely encountered.
-For integrands that are $\alpha$-times differentiable, an $\alpha$-optimal QMC rule converges at a best-possible rate $O(N^{-\alpha/d})$, where $d$ is the dimension of the integral.
+For integrands with $d$-dimensions and derivatives of order $\alpha$, an optimal QMC rule converges at a best-possible rate $O(N^{-\alpha/d})$.
 However, in applications the value of $\alpha$ can be unknown and/or a rate-optimal QMC rule can be unavailable.
 Standard practice is to employ $\alpha_L$-optimal QMC where the lower bound $\alpha_L \leq \alpha$ is known, but in general this does not exploit the full power of QMC.
-We present an elegant solution that uses control functionals to accelerate $\alpha_L$-QMC by a factor $O(N^{-(\alpha - \alpha_L)/d})$, recovering optimal convergence rates.
+One solution is to trade-off numerical integration with functional approximation.
+This strategy is explored herein and shown to be well-suited to modern statistical computation.
 A challenging application to robotic arm data demonstrates a substantial variance reduction in predictions for mechanical torques.